Commonplace developer series: #3 effective co-design

 Designing for people is a frequently-declared goal for designers and decision-makers.
 Good intent however, isn’t enough as the community needs proof that developments are being designed and built with their lives and needs in mind.
 This is where you need to take active steps in fielding ideas from the community.
 This can be done by:

-• Heatmap/Ideas Wall: Leaving design ideas is now as easy as dropping a pin on a map for the community.
+- Heatmap: Leaving design ideas is now as easy as dropping a pin on a map for the community.
 You can even overlay your own map design to give it a personal touch.

-• Social Media: If your data shows that you have certain demographics who aren’t submitting ideas, you can reach them with a targeted social media campaign explaining exactly why you need their input.
+- Social Media: If your data shows that you have certain demographics who aren’t submitting ideas, you can reach them with a targeted social media campaign explaining exactly why you need their input.
 Then the finished project can be as representative of the whole community as possible.

-• In person drop in sessions: Co-designing can be done in person as well.
+- In-person drop in sessions: Co-designing can be done in person as well.
 Plus, a mix of virtual and physical tools helps reach as many people as possible.
 With our offline pack, you can advertise your strategy on the street and easily upload responses you receive at events to the rest of your data.

 Shared power in co-design